RealDevSquad/mobile-app/README.md

    * React Native
    * TypeScript
    * StyleSheet

 ## About the Project

-This project serves as the Real Dev Squad cross-platform mobile app, built using React Native.
+This repository contains the Real Dev Squad cross-platform mobile app, built using React Native.
+As we are currently migrating the app from React Native CLI to Expo, the repository includes two projects:

+1. **CLI app**
+2. **Expo app**

 ## First Phase

 - Github Authentication ✅ (we did it via webview, requirement has changed to browser login from github)